alanng10/class-lang/Info/Article/Word/a.md

 Word "error" has meaning that is invalid.

+Word "valid" has meaning that is can accept.

 Word "draw" has meaning that is comp video.

 Word "pos" has meaning that is position in signed int.